 Simultaneously, our licensor was rebranding the international Bandag portion of its business along the same lines as we were doing in South Africa.
 Accordingly, we decided to launch our new branding together with the announcement of the 15-year licence extension.

 In terms of our new “Built for Better” branding, we are offering transport operators access to all the innovations and new products from within the Bridgestone Bandag stable, and these will vest exclusively within Bandag Southern Africa.

 Our independent nature is what allows us to deliver on the “Built for Better” promise.
 While we’re able to leverage global research and development, we have not lost focus of the needs and demands of the local market.

 What would you list as your biggest achievements in your time Bandag?

-My biggest achievement is not in the management by objectives of 2004, nor in the extension of the licence agreement.
-It’s also not related to the growth of our company; it is in the creation of a proudly South African company that continues to employ people – our employment numbers have grown annually since 2004.
-Furthermore, it’s in the fact that we’re wholly invested in, and bullish about, the future of our country, irrespective of whatever challenges that brings.
+My biggest achievement is neither in the MBO of 2004, nor in the extension of the licencing agreement.
+It’s not in the growth of our company either.
+It is in the creation of a wholly and proudly South African company that continues to employ people (our employment numbers have grown annually since 2004).
+Furthermore, it’s in the fact that we’re wholly vested in and bullish about the future of our country (irrespectively of whatever challenges that will bring).